Sign In Forgot Password

 About CBS:

 We are independent; meaning we are not formally connected to a denomination or movement in Judaism.
 CBS has its own flavor of Jewish living.
-People from Reform, Conservative, and Orthodox backgrounds somehow feel comfortable at CBS.
+People from Reform, Renewal, Reconstructionist, Conservative, Sephardic, and Orthodox backgrounds somehow feel at home at Bet Shalom.
 Different from many American synagogues, we raise our money through voluntary contributions.
-Bet Shalomers typically donate whatever amount of money they feel is appropriate, usually on a monthly basis.
+Bet Shalomers are able to donate whatever amount of money they feel is appropriate, usually on a monthly basis.

 Meet our Staff